Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: Selection Guidelines for Geo-Replicated SMR Protocols

 In scenarios where massive requests are sent to a small portion of the data, the slow path occurs frequently.
 Fig.~\ref{fig:latency_vs_slow} shows that the latencies of EPaxos, FastPaxos, and Domino increase with an increase in the slow-path occurrence rate.
 EPaxos and FastPaxos experience significant degradation, whereas the increase in latency for Domino is moderate.
 This can be attributed to its hybrid approach, where clients can select a suitable protocol between FastPaxos and Mencius.
-Based on these findings, we propose the following guidelines.\\ \textbf{Guideline 4} \textit{In a service where clients share a large amount of data and request frequencies are high (leading to frequent slow paths), it would be advantageous to use protocols that avoid slow paths, such as MultiPaxos or Mencius.
-This selection can help mitigate performance degradation caused by slow paths.}
+Based on these findings, we propose the following guidelines. \begin{guideline} In a service with high data access skew, where a small subset of data is frequently accessed by many clients simultaneously (leading to frequent slow paths), it would be advantageous to use protocols that avoid slow paths, such as MultiPaxos or Mencius.
+This selection can help mitigate performance degradation caused by slow paths. \end{guideline}

 Client distribution affects replication responsiveness.
 The simulation involving all protocols (Fig.~\ref{fig:all_map}) indicates that protocols that partition commit logs in advance, such as Domino and Mencius, are superior in most cases, regardless of the client distribution trends.
 In the global setting (Fig.~\ref{fig:all_map}), Mencius is optimal for smaller values of $n$, whereas Domino is best for larger values of $n$ because Domino's clients choose FastPaxos and Mencius flexibly.
 In the comparison of the protocols with a small commit-to-execution delay (Fig.~\ref{fig:exec_map}), MultiPaxos is selected as the optimal protocol in many cases.
 This trend becomes stronger if the client distribution is dense (as in the US setting).
-Based on these considerations, we derived the following guideline:\\ \textbf{Guideline 5} \textit{If we can predict client distribution in advance, we can select an optimal protocol.
+Based on these considerations, we derived the following guideline: \begin{guideline} If we can predict client distribution in advance, we can select an optimal protocol.
 For status-response services, Mencius and Domino can improve responsiveness, regardless of client distribution.
-For a full-response service, EPaxos is beneficial for a dispersed client distribution, whereas MultiPaxos is recommended when the clients are densely located.}
+For a full-response service, EPaxos is beneficial for a dispersed client distribution, whereas MultiPaxos is recommended when the clients are densely located. \end{guideline}